Struggling to get interviews?

 May 20XX

-Create a separate skills section on your resume.
-You don’t need to list every skill you have, only the ones that are most relevant to the job you’re applying for.
+In your resume’s skills section, list the skills you have that are most relevant to the job you’re applying for.

 SKILLS